sumo-digital-academy/cs_portfolio/index.markdown

 </video>

 <div class="project-desc" markdown="1">
-- Group project: The team originally started this project as a Ludem Dare game and then continued its development over 6 weeks to completion.
+- Group project: A Ludem Dare game which my team continues to develop for another 3 months afterwards
-- My role involved creating the system which detected collisions between snakes and switched modes to chase / run accordingly.
+- My role involved creating the system which modelled the semented physics and collision for the snakes
-- Demonstrates custom Blueprint nodes written in C++
+- Demonstrates custom Blueprint nodes written in C++ (minimal Blueprints used)
-- Full project download <a href="https://www.example.com">HERE</a> (8GB)
+-
 </div>

 Access the GitHub repository with just my C++ code <a href="https://www.example.com" class="project-link">HERE</a>
+Full UE5 project download <a href="https://www.example.com">HERE</a> (8GB)

 ----------------------